RaphaelIT7/gmod-holylib/README.md

 Returns the current node.

 #### bool vprof.IsEnabled()
-Returns `true` if vprof is enabled.
+Returns `true` if vprof is enabled/running.

 #### vprof.MarkFrame()
 If vprof is enabled, it will call MarkFrame on the root node.